 When the fascist regime was overthrown in 1943, the Friends of Free Italy felt vindicated.
 They began planning to transform their activities and attract wider membership.
 Ivor Bulmer-Thomas launched an Anglo-Italian Parliamentary Group and invited the same speakers to address this group inside Parliament and the Friends of Free Italy outside.
 This latter group developed close ties with Count Sforza, the anti-fascist former diplomat and Foreign Minister (1919-21), who was living in exile in London from 1940 but returned to Italy in 1944 (and became Foreign Minister again in 1947); and they maintained a firm policy of rejecting any Italians who had compromised with fascism.
 This caused some friction with the British Government.
 The Foreign Office was sceptical about exiled politicians: it doubted whether they would be accepted back in Italy after the War.
 In addition, Churchill had been keen that the King should remain on the throne, in spite of his earlier collaboration with Mussolini.

 The Foreign Office also feared that the Friends of Free Italy might publish articles at variance with Government policy.
-They did distribute a series of pamphlets during the war: The Problem of Italy (1943); A Free Italy in a Free Europe (1944), a plea for a united Europe; Italy works her passage (1945), an account of support given by partisans to the Allied cause; and finally The Question of Trieste (1945),a scholarly and balanced study of a burning and controversial issue at the time.
+The Friends did distribute a series of pamphlets during the war: The Problem of Italy (1943); A Free Italy in a Free Europe (1944), a plea for a united Europe; Italy works her passage (1945), an account of support given by partisans to the Allied cause; and finally The Question of Trieste (1945),a scholarly and balanced study of a burning and controversial issue at the time.

 At a general meeting on 3 March 1945, the Friends of Free Italy decided unanimously to change their name to the British-Italian Society and to adopt a new constitution.
 Their new aims were: ‘to increase understanding in Great Britain of Italian history, Italian institutions, the Italian way of life and the Italian contribution to civilisation, to encourage and promote knowledge of the Italian language in Great Britain and to encourage and promote the traditional friendship between Great Britain and Italy’.
 Membership was open to British and Italian nationals who shared these objectives, provided that the Executive Committee was satisfied as to their suitability.
-Clearly the Society remained wary of infiltration by former supporters of the fascist regime!
+Clearly the Society remained wary of infiltration by former supporters of the fascist regime.

 Once the War was over, neither the British nor the Italian Governments had any qualms about endorsing the Society.
 Sir Percy Loraine, former British Ambassador in Rome, and Count Carandini, Italian Representative (later Ambassador) in London, readily agreed to become Patrons.
 Membership of the Society was boosted by the return of members of the armed services, some of whom had served in Italy and formed a lasting attachment to the country and its people, and by those engaged in the UK in propaganda or other clandestine wartime activity to liberate Italy.

 Three episodes highlighted the Society’s role in the 1950s.
-The first was the Italian Representative’s decision to seek the Society’s advice on, and help with the inauguration of, a new Italian Institute in Belgrave Square in 1950.
+The first was the Italian Representative’s decision to seek the Society’s advice on, and help with, the inauguration of a new Italian Institute in Belgrave Square in 1950.
 From the outset – until a reorganisation of Italian Cultural Institutes in the 1970s – the Society and the Institute cooperated closely and offered reciprocal membership.
 The second was a well-publicised visit to the UK by five former partisans, which the Society organised later in 1950, to reward them for their courageous help to the Allied cause.
 Then, in 1953, it organised a repeat visit for a similar group of ex-partisans from Northern Italy to coincide with the Coronation.
 These visitors were astonished to witness an example of English eccentricity, Lord Leconfield travelling in his full robes to the Coronation at Westminster Abbey on the London Underground!

 Having spent the war trying to counter anti-Italian feeling in Britain, the Society faced a different challenge in the following years.
 Resentment at the terms of the Peace Treaty, and over the Trieste issue, produced a wave of anti-British feeling, and even riots, in Italy.
 By the end of 1954, however, with the Trieste issue resolved, the departing Italian Ambassador was able to ask rhetorically, in his farewell address to the Society, whether there was any further need for a British-Italian Society.
 He wondered whether the Society might have proved a victim of its own success.
 The founders strongly believed that the Society did still have an important role to play.
 It was not until well into the 1950s that they felt confident that democracy was firmly established in Italy.